 There are 6 main positions that are played in the sport of volleyball.
 Depending on the type of Rotations and Strategy used, it’s possible that not all of these positions will be on the court at the same time.

-The Setter is generally the leader on the court.
+The setter has the most varied volleyball positions responsibilities.
+The Setter is generally a leader on the court, especially when it comes to running the offense.
 They communicate with the rest of the team before and during each rally and they run the offense.

 The Setter can play Front Row and Back Row.
 Although the Setter’s main job is to set the hitters and run the offense, they also need to be able to serve, pass, hit, and block.